Pike1868/profile-card-component-main/README.md

 - [Resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox)

-- [Resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Resource 2](https://maximorlov.com/deploying-to-github-pages-dont-forget-to-fix-your-links/) - This is a great article that helped me when my css was not being render on github pages.

 ## Author